 Certainly!
-In fact it is very useful when the periods are unpredictable and heavy.
+In fact, it is very useful when the periods are unpredictable and heavy.
 It is much better than using large pads for several days in a row.

 Recently there was some news on silicone implants being dangerous for health.
-Is silicone cup safe for vaginal insertion?
+Is a silicone cup safe for vaginal insertion?

-Silicone cups are perfectly safe for use during period.
+Silicone cups are perfectly safe for use during the period.
 There is a lot of difference between Silicone used for breast implants and that used in a menstrual cup.

 2. Implant silicone gel is not a cured material and is thus shapeless and can move or get squeezed, whereas silicone cups are in final cured condition and cannot degenerate unless subjected to mechanical damage or heat above 500 degrees C.

-3. The film encasing of the implant gel can fail and gel mixed with blood and other body tissue.
+3. The film encasing of the implanted gel can fail and gel mixed with blood and other body tissue.
 This was the issue with the implants, whereas the cup material is inert and cannot mix with blood or any other blood cells.